Mary Lynn and John Wigodsky are the 2020 recipients of the Giannini Society Award, one of the most prestigious honors bestowed by UNCSA.

 The Giannini Society was established in 1989 and was named in honor of Vittorio Giannini, a founder and the first president of the School of the Arts.
-It is a group of dedicated ambassadors who provide support for the training of UNCSA students.
+It is a group of dedicated ambassadors who provide leadership annual support for UNCSA and its students.

-The award is given annually to members of the society in recognition of their service and support.
-Previous recipients include founders, board members, alumni, volunteers and former chancellors and faculty members.
+The Giannini Award is given annually to members of the society in recognition of their service and support.
+Previous recipients include founders, board members, alumni, volunteers, and former chancellors and faculty members.